-Kurkuri Bhindi is truly a delicious, gluten-free Indian style crispy okra/ladyfinger fry.
+Kurkuri Bhindi is a delicious, gluten-free Indian style crispy okra/ladyfinger fry.
 It is one of the best side dishes to serve with spicy dal or any other vegetarian curry.
 What I love most about besan bhindi fry – it requires minimal ingredients and so easy to make.

 Tender okra (bhindi) marinated in a spicy gram – flour-based gluten-free, vegan marinade and then fried till crisp.